5G-MAG/Getting-Started/pages/xr-media-integration-in-5g/tutorials/blender_exporter_unity_player.md

 has_children: false
 nav_order: 2
 ---
-# Blender Exporter and Unity Player
+# Blender glTF Exporter and Unity Player

 This is a tutorial from Nils Duval (Motion Spell) on the usage of the Blender glTF exporter and the XR Unity Player.